reintroducing/generator-threshold/README.md

   * It is recommended to name your files using kebab-case (name-of-sprite.png).

 ## Roadmap
-* Fill out ES5 and ES6 boilerplates for all included JS frameworks
+* Fill out ES5 and ES6 boilerplates for all included JS frameworks.
+* Add ES6 and Backbone ESLint rules.
+* Add unit testing support.
-* Add generator input for different types of licenses to automatically generate them
+* Add generator input for different types of licenses to automatically generate them.

 ## License
 [MIT](http://opensource.org/licenses/MIT)